ScriptBasic/WinPBX/docs/Oxygen/Intrinsic Functions.md

 # <a name="sgn"></a>sgn

-Returns the sign part of a number
+Returns the sign part of a number.

 * If number is greater than zero, it returns 1.
 * If number is equal to zero, it returns 0.